slavak-ru/chat/src/components/message/README.md

 <a name="new_Message_new"></a>

 ### new Message()
-Class Message add messagees in Chat (DOM-element).
+Class Message add messages in Chat (DOM-element).

 <a name="render"></a>